-A top spot for hikers and bikers is the Lumberjack Trail, which winds along the Manitowish River, Fishtrap Flowage and the shores of White Sand Lake.
-The gently rolling surface is easy enough for hikers but gives mountain bikers plenty to explore as well.
+A top spot for winter sports enthusiasts is the Lumberjack Trail, which winds along the Manitowish River, Fishtrap Flowage and the shores of White Sand Lake.
+The gently rolling surface is easy to navigate on snowshoes and offers great wintertime views.

 Trout Lake is a massive 3,800-acre lake near Boulder Junction that is a popular musky fishing spot.
 It also has panfish, smallmouth bass, pike, walleye and (you guessed it) trout.
 It’s easily accessible from three boat landings, and there are several campsites on the lake as well.
 Don’t miss the chance to explore the towering pines at Cathedral Point Park, which sits on a peninsula separating the northern and southern sections of the lake.
 At the end of the day, catch a sunset on Ben Bendrick Drive, which skirts the east side of the lake.

-The forest is also home to five shorter nature trails that still provide a beautiful Northwoods backdrop for a stroll—North Trout, Fallison, Raven, Star Lake (pictured above) and Tom Roberts.
+The forest is also home to five shorter nature trails that still provide a beautiful Northwoods backdrop for a winter outing—North Trout, Fallison, Raven, Star Lake (pictured above) and Tom Roberts.
 See descriptions for all forest trails here.

 Is there an admission fee to the NHAL?